-Personal income tax rates in Singapore are dependent on an individual’s tax residency status.
-As a general rule of thumb, Singapore operates progressive resident tax rates ranging from 0% to 22%, but your gross tax payable will vary according to whether you qualify as:
+Singapore personal income tax applies to various types of income, such as employment, business, and rental income.
+It is also dependent on an individual’s tax residency status.
+As a general rule of thumb, Singapore operates progressive resident tax rates ranging from 0% to 22% for income above S$320,000.
+But your gross tax payable will vary according to whether you qualify as:

 - A Singapore tax resident

 - Non-resident individuals

 Beginning in 2024, Singapore plans to implement an enhancement in its headline personal income tax structure, raising the top tier to 24 percent.
 This means individuals earning S$500,000 to S$1 million will have a tax rate of 23%.
 Any chargeable income exceeding S$1 million will be subject to the new maximum rate of 24 percent.

 Singapore residents earning an annual income of less than S$20,000 do not need to pay taxes.
 Additionally, certain types of income, such as certain foreign-sourced income and tax-exempt dividends, may be exempt from personal income tax in Singapore.
 Lastly, various deductions, reliefs, and rebates can help reduce your taxable income and the amount of tax payable.

 To claim these benefits, you must meet specific criteria and comply with the tax filing deadlines.
 It is essential to familiarize yourself and stay up-to-date with the Singapore tax authorities’ guidelines to make the most of the available exemptions and deductions.

 Income Tax Rate for EP Holders in Singapore